Non-Fiction Cinema in Postwar Europe

 Paolo Villa

-Paolo Villa is postdoctoral researcher at the University of Pavia, after being a member of the ViCTOR-E project at the University of Udine.
-Alongside articles on journals and edited volumes, he authored a book on art documentaries in Italy, La camera di Stendhal.
+Paolo Villa is a researcher at the University of Parma and a former postdoc toral fellow at the Universities of Udine and Pavia-Cremona.
+In addition to articles in journals and edited volumes, he authored a book on art documentaries in Italy, La camera di Stendhal.
 Il film sull’arte in Italia (1945–1970).
-His research focuses on non-fiction and industrial cinema, the mediatisation of cultural heritage and landscape, the history of movie theaters in Italy.